 Dressing and Finish

 Feta cheese works nice in this salad if you enjoy dairy.
-My favorite is Redwood Hill Farms Raw Goat Feta.
 It has a marvelous tang, taste and texture.
 For vegan, paleo or non-dairy diners, just skip the feta and use avocado instead.
-For dressing, use extra virgin olive oil and a citrusy vinegar or citrus juice whisked together with a pinch of salt and pepper.
+For dressing, use extra virgin olive oil and apple cider, citrus or red wine vinegar whisked together with a pinch of salt and pepper.

 This post was originally published January 2014 and updated October 2016.